-This kind, well meaning nurse had inadvertently tied a sense of obligation to my hair that had nothing to do with me.
-From that day on, my feelings of self worth were even more strongly fused with my hair.
-I was beautiful because of my hair, it was the one thing that made me stand out in a sea of people; Its the one reason people even spoke to me.
+This kind, well-meaning nurse had inadvertently tied a sense of obligation to my hair that had nothing to do with me.
+From that day on, my feelings of self-worth were even more strongly fused with my hair.
+I was beautiful because of my hair, it was the one thing that made me stand out in a sea of people; It’s the one reason people even spoke to me.

 I’m trapped in the unhealthy mindset that the moment I change myself I no longer have ‘real beauty’.

 As I grew up and become my own person I wanted to change it, to explore my own self.
 I wanted to dye it pink and blue and go crazy.
-My choice of clothes as a teenager were daring and somewhat horrifying when I look back on it.
+My choice of clothes as a teenager was daring and somewhat horrifying when I look back on it.
 I more mismatched socks and big cat eared hoodies.
 I felt new, I felt creative, but the moment I took them off all of that was gone.
 I was just boring me again.
 Plain Naomi with her blonde hair that was now chopped into a semi emo-styled haircut.